martinjackson/electron-react-es6-fuse/README.md

 yarn start
 ```

-Check the `gulpfile` for bundling and live-reloading.
+The `gulpfile` handles bundling and live-reloading.
 Check `main.js` on function `createWindow()` for `electron-connect`'s client